emericg/SmartServoFramework/doc/SerialCommunication.md

 > "I trust that you read the 'serial port' section of the README?"
 Emeric

+This framework can be used with any combination of RS-232 ports, USB to TTL adapters, USB to RS-485 adapters, half or full duplex...
+But you'll need the right link for the right device.

+One more important thing: you need to power your servos with **proper power supply**.
+Shaky power sources have been known to cause interferences on serial links, resulting in numerous packet corruptions.
+Be careful when using batteries and power converters!

 ### Communication type

 Dynamixel and HerkuleX devices communicates through serial communication links.